Skip to main content

 20 Days in Mariupol Film Showing (full description in caption)

-A showing of the film 20 Days in Mariupol film was held on campus.
-This Oscar-nominated documentary by Pulitzer Prize-Winning Ukrainian Journalist Mstyslav Chernov starts at the beginning of the Russian invasion, where a team of Ukrainian journalists who are trapped in the besieged city of Mariupol struggles to continue their work in documenting the war's atrocities.
+A showing of the 20 Days in Mariupol film was held on campus.
+This Oscar-nominated documentary by Pulitzer Prize-Winning Ukrainian Journalist Mstyslav Chernov begins at the start of the Russian invasion, where a team of Ukrainian journalists who are trapped in the besieged city of Mariupol struggles to continue their work in documenting the war's atrocities.

 November 8, 2023